 Interested in a career in graphics design?
-Like any other career, you have to draft a cover letter and send it to your prospective employer along with your resume.
+Like any other career, you have to draft a graphic designer cover letter and send it to your prospective employer along with your resume.
 Basically, this is a letter of introduction.
 You attach it to your resume and submit both to your prospective employer.
-In the letter are contained a summary of your resume, a brief highlight of your skills and competence and what your employer should expect from you if hired.
+In the letter are contained a summary of your resume, a brief highlight of your skills and competence, and what your employer should expect from you if hired.
 This letter is important because it is what determines whether the hiring manager will proceed to scrutinize your resume or not.

 At the heading, you place your address and that of the employer to whom you are submitting this application.
 It is at this stage also that you date the letter.
 These pieces of information establish some connection between the hiring manager and you.

 This refers to the manner in which you address the hiring manager or recruitment panelists.
 You are advised to find the exact name of the hiring manager.
 It helps if you can identify him or her by a personal name rather than the generic ‘Hiring Manager,’ ‘Sir,’ or ‘Madam,’ e.t.c.

 It is the core of the cover letter.
 Here is where you showcase why you feel you are most suited for the graphic designer job.
 Then, you let your would-be employer know the achievements you have attained as a graphic designer in the past.
 Lastly, you also let the employer what sets you apart from the other applicants.

 Ask the hiring manager to take a particular course of action.
 These could take the forms of inviting you for a job interview, asking for clarification of any contents in your resume, or producing evidence of any past works you have tackled and their relative successes.